imoutsatsos/uno-choice-plugin/README.md

     script)
 -   dynamically updated based on other UI parameters
 -   multi-valued (can have more than one value)
--   rendered with a variety of UI controls, including dynamic HTML
+-   rendered with a variety of UI controls, including dynamic HTML (see NOTE above on the security risks)

 We will introduce the Active Choices based UI controls by briefly describing their behavior and rendering characteristics.
 We will then